COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 How does the flu spread?

-The flu spreads easily from infected people to others through droplets made when coughing, sneezing and talking.
-These droplets can then land in the mouths, noses or eyes of others nearby.
+The flu spreads easily from person to person through droplets from coughing, sneezing, or talking.
+These droplets can land on the mouths, noses, or eyes of people nearby.

 Who is most at risk?

-Most people who get the flu will recover in a week to 10 days, but some people are at higher risk of severe and life threatening complications like pneumonia and worsening of medical conditions they already have.
+Most people with the flu recover from the flu in 7 to 10 days, but some are at higher risk of serious complications like pneumonia or worsening of existing health conditions.

 • Residents and staff of nursing homes, retirement homes, and other chronic care facilities.